 - Impact of climate change on local communities and response mechanisms

-- Role of women and other marginalized groups in natural resource management
+- Gender and social drivers and impacts of forest governance focusing on rights and roles of women, youth and other marginalized groups in natural resource management

 - Changes in forests and effects on local livelihoods and poverty

 - Trade-offs among economic development, environmental conservation, and human rights in land-use planning